 At the same time, a manager must have such diverse skills as coaching, motivating, inspiring, and other soft skills that an individual contributor may not need to have, at least not at the level required from a manager.
 The beauty is that, as a result, a person can be more competent at a higher position than at a lower one.
 Even as the top man.
 This is completely contrary to the premise of the Peter Principle and does give hope for the future.

 Of course, the Peter Principle is mainly the product of a bureaucratic organisation.
 Whichever strategy you choose, ensure transparency.
 The expectations and evaluation criteria must be clear to all concerned.
 Because what the Peter Principle does not take into account, is that people can certainly develop and learn new competences.
 It would be a waste of time and money to ignore this possibility.

-I can imagine that you do not like to wait for the future or want to leave the hustle and bustle of companies or having your number so manieth of lousy bosses.
+I can imagine that you do not like to wait for the future or want to leave the hustle and bustle of companies or having your number so many of lousy bosses.
 You would like to have your own business, become your own boss, work from home or all three combined.
 I can tell you that this is possible at this very moment, no need to wait for anything.
 You can even start doing this in combination with a regular job.

 What I am proposing is that you start your own internet business, scam free and at a very reasonable price, by joining Wealthy Affiliate (WA), the world’s best internet business support program.
-Join free for one week and you will have a website within minutes, after which you can begin your journey to a successful business of your own.
+Join free for one week through my link below and you will have a website within minutes, after which you can begin your journey to a successful business of your own.
 Join a fast growing community, established in 2005, and reap the benefits of the best training you can get 24/7.